 Wondering how to prepare for television interviews?
 In this article, Media Coach, Susan Harrow offers media training tips and interview preparation tips for being interviewed on TV.
 Learn how to find the right words to use in an interview to double your business.

-Many people see getting on TV as holy-grail to getting publicity.
+Many people see getting on TV as a holy grail to getting publicity.
 Oprah was the leader in making careers overnight.

 Other shows don’t necessarily have the same instant influence that Oprah had, but a four-minute segment on a major morning talk or news show can still have that magic formula effect.

-While getting on TV can be a powerful way for entrepreneurs, authors, leaders, coaches and consultants to increase their sales and grow their business on the spot, it can also be something of a dud if not done correctly.
+While getting on TV can be a powerful way for entrepreneurs, authors, leaders, coaches, and consultants to increase their sales and grow their businesses on the spot, it can also be something of a dud if not done correctly.

 3 Media Training Tips For Being Interviewed On TV